 The integration measures and services directed at immigrants should form a clear and logical package.
 In the initial assessment, the immigrant’s language proficiency, educational and work history and life situation are reviewed.
 Integration services are offered on the basis of immigrants’ individual service needs and the situation of their families.

-In addition, the act specifies the tasks and roles of the municipalities and the Employment and Economic Development Offices (TE Offices), the ministries, the Centres for Economic Development, Transport and the Environment (ELY Centres) and the Regional State Administrative Agencies (AVIs) in promoting integration.
+In addition, the act specifies the tasks and roles of the municipalities, wellbeing services counties and the Employment and Economic Development Offices (TE Offices), the ministries, the Centres for Economic Development, Transport and the Environment (ELY Centres) and the Regional State Administrative Agencies (AVIs) in promoting integration.

 The Act on the Promotion of Immigrant Integration applies to all immigrants